TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 20/2 Chronicles 20.11.md

 ---

-behold, how they reward us, to come to cast us out of thy possession, which thou hast given us to inherit.
+behold, how they reward us, to come to cast us out of your possession, which you have given us to inherit.